+New Orleans Saints running back Alvin Kamara is somewhat of a Renaissance man.
 He doesn't limit his life to one lane.
 Kamara is more than just an elite football talent.
-He's a musician, an artist, and a grill aficionado.
+He's a musician, an artist and a grill aficionado.
 I'm not talking about a George Foreman barbecue, either.

 Alvin Kamara, above all else, is an eclectic human being.
 He just happens to play football.

 Kamara grew up in Norcross, Georgia, north of Atlanta.
 He was best friends with three young men who grew up to become Migos -- Quavo, Offset, and Takeoff.
 The Migos and Kamara grew up under Alvin's influential uncle, Coach K (no relation to Mike Krzyzewski).
 The fact the Migos and Kamara are so successful today is a testament to Coach K's character.

 Highly recruited out of Norcross High School, Kamara chose the Alabama Crimson Tide.
 His time in Tuscaloosa under Nick Saban (and backing up Derrick Henry) was short-lived, and Kamara sought a way out.
 He took his cleats to Hutchinson Community College in Kansas, where he scored ridiculous touchdowns during the 2014 season.
 His turnaround redirected Kamara toward the SEC and the Tennessee Volunteers.

 Kamara ran an electric two seasons through Old Rocky Top before entering the 2017 NFL Draft.
 New Orleans selected the young running back with the 67th-overall pick -- the third pick of the third round.
 The fifth running back off the board behind names like Leonard Fournette and Christian McCaffrey.
 While the Jacksonville Jaguars and Carolina Panthers don't regret their draft choices, it's safe to say New Orleans is quite pleased with Kamara.